 - Only a couple of new strains of bacteria are administered.

-- In most cases of moderate-severe gut dysbiosis it’s necessary to reduce the numbers of overgrowing microorganisms before new strains manage to populate the gut.
+- In some cases of moderate-severe gut dysbiosis it’s necessary to reduce the numbers of overgrowing microorganisms before new strains manage to populate the gut.

-- Antibiotics or other drugs, simplified diet, grains, sugar, excessive hygiene, poor hereditary gut flora or other factors = dysfunctional gut flora and increased intestinal permeability.
+- Antibiotics and/or other drugs, simplified diet, grains, sugar, excessive hygiene, poor hereditary gut flora or other factors –> dysfunctional gut flora and increased intestinal permeability.

 1: Cordain L, Lindeberg S, Hurtado M, et al. Acne vulgaris: a disease of Western civilization.